Forum on China–Africa Cooperation: 2018, Beijing, China

 The 2018 summit took place in Beijing in early September 2018.
-By May 2018, all African UN member states recognised the People's Republic of China as the sole legitimate representative of China, with the exception of Eswatini (Swaziland), which maintains relations with Taiwan.
-Before the summit, China declared it did “hope that by the time the China-Africa cooperation forum Beijing summit happens, we can have a happy picture of the whole family”, i.e. it hopes to establish diplomatic relations with Swaziland before the summit begins.
-The government of Eswatini has rejected these overtures from the PRC.
+A total of 40 Presidents, 10 Prime Ministers, 1 vice-president and the Chairperson of the AU Commission were among the African dignitaries who participated in the Forum.
+By May 2018, all African UN member states recognised the People's Republic of China as the sole legitimate representative of China, with the exception of Eswatini (Swaziland).
 It was also reported that more African leaders went to the 2018 summit than to the similarly timed UN General Assembly meeting.